cordesign/Social-Cosmo/README.txt

 Things to do:
-Make a relationship satelites between the distance of the satelites and the radius of the planet Have information of the user appear somewhere
+Make a relationship between the distance of the satelites and the radius of the planet Have information of the user appear somewhere
 When the user selects a planet or satelite have information from that available